Restoration

 1. Preparation before Restore Creation

 • To create a restore, there must be a completed restore point.
-Refer to for more information.
+Refer to this guide for more information.

 2. Selecting a Restore Point